The Complete Guide to Keeping a Trading Journal in 2026

 Here's something every experienced trader will tell you: keeping a trading journal is the single highest-leverage habit you can build.
 It costs nothing but time, and it compounds faster than almost any strategy tweak or indicator change you could make.

 Yet the vast majority of traders either skip journaling entirely, or do it so inconsistently that the data is useless.
-A 2024 survey by TradeZella found that fewer than 15% of active retail traders maintain a journal for longer than three months.
-The reason isn't laziness — it's friction.
+The vast majority of active retail traders abandon their journal within the first few months.
+The reason isn't laziness - it's friction.
 Manual entry is tedious.
 Spreadsheets break.
 And without structure, you end up with a messy log that you never look at again.

 This guide covers everything you need to build a trading journal that actually changes your results - what to record, how to review it, the psychology behind why it works, and the tools that remove the friction that kills most traders' journaling habits.